amoeba/golang-python-package-example/README.md

 4. Verify the wheels work by running the `test_wheels.yml` workflow.

+    Note: PyPi takes a few minutes to index wheels so it may be best to wait a few minutes after (3) before moving on to this step.
     The workflow has two parameters:

     - `package_name`: The name of the package on Test PyPi (e.g., `mybin`)